derrenpamintuan/rc0323-code-solutions/html-block-and-inline/html-block-and-inline-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - How do block-level elements affect the document flow?
+Elements that appear to start on a new line in the browser window.

 - How do inline elements affect the document flow?
+Element that appear to continue on the same line as their neighboring elements.

 - What are the default width and height of a block-level element?
+The default height of a block-level element is the height of the content.
+The default width of a block-level element is the length of the page.

 - What are the default width and height of an inline element?
+The height of an inline element is the height of the content.
+The width of an inline element is the width of the content.

 ## Notes